hidd3n19/onchain-clippy/README.md

 - Simulates transactions so you don't have to find out the hard way
 - Uses AI to analyze contracts, domains, and vibe check everything
 - Actually answers your questions (and might even be right!)

+## 🏆 Bounty Program

+Up to 42,069 AI16z tokens are up for grabs!
+Check our issues for bounty-eligible tasks.
+May the odds be ever in your favor!

 ## 🚀 Getting Started